saulius-b/React-Todo-App-Source-files/README.md

 This is a TODO app, with Crud functionality (the data is saved on Firebase SDK Firestore).
-Theres also user authentication (using Firebase Authentication with their pre-built UI).
+There is also user authentication (using Firebase Authentication with their pre-built UI).
+Only authenticated users can read/write data.